verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ## JWT Token

-Verdaccio supports JWT - [JSON Web Tokens](https://jwt.io/) for the authentication.
+Verdaccio supports [JSON Web Tokens](https://jwt.io/) for the authentication.
 The previous version of Verdaccio used `AES` token generator.
 The new JWT token standardizes the process and provides an additional mechanism for token generation.
 Verdaccio@4.x still supports the `AES` token generator.

 [Click here for more information on new JWT tokens](https://medium.com/verdaccio/diving-into-jwt-support-for-verdaccio-4-88df2cf23ddc)